Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-You will attend university once a week.
-You will have a reflection task to complete each week during the first term.
-You will gather evidence from your workplace about how you meet the Teachers' Standards (Early Years).
+You will have reflective tasks to complete to support your development as an early years teacher.
+You will gather evidence from your placement experiences about how you meet the Teachers' Standards (Early Years).

 Assessment typically comprises a professional development portfolio, assignments and observation of your teaching ability whilst on placement.

-You will produce a portfolio of work to evidence how your practice meets the Early Years Teachers' Standards.
+You will produce a portfolio of work to evidence how your practice meets the Teachers' Standards (Early Years).
 You will receive regular feedback with targets that enable you to grow in confidence and ability.
 Your portfolio and teaching observations will be used as a key part of the decision to recommend you for Early Years Teacher Status.

-The university liaison tutor will carry out six visits over the year to assess your teaching practice and evidence of meeting the Teachers' Standards (Early Years).
+The Kingston Lead Tutor will carry out at least two Quality Assurance visits over the year to assess your teaching practice.
+They will liaise with your setting-based tutor on your progress and teaching, reviewing your practice evidence in meeting the Teachers' Standards (Early Years).

 We aim to provide feedback on assessments within 20 working days.